richgel999/bc7enc/README.md

 bc7enc - Fast, single source file BC1-5 and BC7/BPTC GPU texture encoders.

 Note: The latest version of this repo, supporting rate distortion optimization for BC1-7, is [here](https://github.com/richgel999/bc7enc_rdo).
+The BC7 encoder here does not support all the modes, and is not vectorized.
+See bc7e.ispc in the bc7enc_rdo repo, which is far better.

 This is primarily a testbed for rgbcx.h, which is [one of the highest quality BC1 encoders available (if not the highest quality)](https://aras-p.info/blog/2020/12/08/Texture-Compression-in-2020/).